karllhughes/portable-cto-book-1/2-product-development/1-agile.md

 To kick off the sprint, everyone with a stake in the product at hand will gather together to hash out the details of what's going to be done during the work phase of the sprint.
 During this meeting, the Product Owner (described below) will present the most important items to be done - in order - to the team, and work out any details or clarifying points.
 The Development Team will then estimate each piece of work based on what they now know about it.
 Planning and estimating work is a huge but important step in the Scrum process, so this meeting [can take between two and eight hours](https://www.mitchlacey.com/intro-to-agile/scrum/sprint-planning-meeting).

 ##### Daily Scrum

-Typically Scrum teams meet daily in a short Scrum or "standup".
-The purpose of this meeting is to ensure that everyone on the team has the opportunity to let everyone else know what they're working on, and to ensure that anything blocking a team member is resolved.
+Typically Scrum teams meet daily in a short scrum or "standup".
+The purpose of this meeting is to ensure that everyone on the team has the opportunity to hear what their colleagues are working on, and to ensure that anything blocking a team member is resolved.
 The meeting should be quick - thirty minutes or less - so you shouldn't try to solve problems, but rather assign follow-up meetings to do so.
+There are many variations of the daily scrum including asynchronous or virtual scrums, but the point is to have a time set aside each day to spread information around the team.

 ##### Sprint Review/Demo

+When the sprint is complete, the development team will hold a demo and review to showcase their work and get signoff before pushing their code live.
+I believe this is a great time to build trust between the engineering team and the rest of the business, so I've always held demos in a public place where anyone in the company can join.

 ##### Sprint Retrospective

+Finally, after the demo and possibly the release, the whole team will get together for a sprint retrospective.
+In this meeting, the team reviews any data they have about their throughput or estimates as well as any feelings they have about the sprint.
+Usually this meeting centers around "What went well?" or "What could we do better?" questions.

 #### Scrum Team

+Since Agile emphasizes "individuals and interactions" over processes, we should probably talk about the individual roles that make up a Scrum team.

 ##### Product Owner

+The product owner is usually the business team's representative in the Scrum.
+Ideally they are the actual end user of the product that is being built, but in larger organizations they're more likely a Product Manager of some sort.
+In startups they might be the CEO or founder.
+As long as this point person has the power to make decisions about product tradeoffs, they are the right person for this role.

 ##### Development Team

+These are the engineers, designers, testers, and operations people required to develop the product.
+Since every organization's product is different, the development team can look very different at different companies.
+The development team is responsible for doing work on cards as they move through the sprint.

 ##### Scrum Master

+Finally, scrum is facilitated by a scrum master.
+This person is a leader, but not necessarily the technical expert or highest ranking manager.
+They just need to be able to keep the process moving and ensure that timeboxed meetings stay on topic.

-While you can really dig in and make yourself an expert in Scrum, I don't think that's the best way for a startup CTO to spend his time.
+While you can really dig in and make yourself an expert in Scrum, I don't think that's the best way for you as a startup CTO to spend your time.
 You're more likely to borrow pieces of Scrum that help you depending on where you are in your company's lifetime.
 As you get larger and more rigid processes become important, consider getting deeper training in Scrum, sending one of your team members to train in it, or hiring a Scrum Master to help you.

 ### Extreme Programming